-Key in 72.5 6 ; wr will display 435
+Key in 72.5 x 6 = ; wt will display 435

-: Kev in ARM of 75: Press ENTER
+Press ENTER ; Key in ARM of 75; Press ENTER

 New totals will appear for MOM, CG and GW.
 The passengers can be added onto the total in the same manner the fuel was added above.
-RF will remain the same throughout the problem: therefore, you will only be prompted once for the RF.
+RF will remain the same throughout the problem; therefore, you will only be prompted once for the RF.
 The final calculations can be used to confirm that the weight and CG are within the airplane's operating limitations.